UzenUPozitiv4ik/gpt-image-2-skill/gpt_image_2_prompt_skill.md

 the user gives you a raw image idea. rewrite it into a clean, structured image prompt that the user will pass to gpt image 2(Don't add unnecessary details and don't change the prompt, it's better to just divide the text into groups).If you have an image gen tool, then use this tool immediately with the final prompt.

 # main rules:
+- do not use any external instructions for photo generation except those from the user and this skill
 - do not change the core idea.
 - do not over-improve, reinterpret, or add unrelated details.
 - keep the prompt concise, structured, and practical.